About

 Cornell mathematician Tara Holm and I met at a Transforming Post-secondary Education in Mathematics (TPSE) meeting.
 With Fadil Santosa we created the BIG Math Network, which brings together the mathematical societies to focus on careers in the mathematical sciences.
 Rick Laugesen joined to coauthor our first book, the BIG Jobs Guide, which is now available with a companion interview card game from AMS and SIAM.

-As Deputy Executive Director of the Mathematical Association of America in Washington, DC, I diversified the teams and practices forming the robust portfolio of foundation and government sponsored programs and the American Mathematics Competitions (MAA AMC).
+As Deputy Executive Director of the Mathematical Association of America in Washington, DC, I developed the teams and practices forming the robust portfolio of foundation and government sponsored programs and the American Mathematics Competitions (MAA AMC) including funding for new certificate programs recognizing students.
+I also coined the term VITAL faculty for visitors, instructors, TAs, adjuncts and lecturers, which became a new member category and has been adopted by institutions across the US, such as App State.

 Hobbies

-I love boats and have been a grassroots mountain bike rider for Kona.
+I love the ocean, boating and have been a grassroots mountain bike rider for Kona.
 I like to call my pace “enthusiastic chill.”

 Sedona – where the mountain biking goes for miles.